Battery and Aggravated Battery in Florida

 Battery on a Law Enforcement Officer under Florida Law

-Finding an Attorney for Your Battery Charges in Tampa, FL
+Finding a Lawyer for Battery Charges in Tampa, FL

 We represent clients for felony and misdemeanor battery and assault cases in Clearwater or St. Petersburg in Pinellas County, Bartow in Polk County, Dade City or New Port Richey in Pasco County, Brooksville in Hernando County, or Plant City or Tampa in Hillsborough County.